French Verlan: A Cryptic, Popular Slang You Must Secretly Learn

 10. Vénère (Énervé — Angry)

-So I saved the best for last, because this French word might describe to how you feel right now, a little vénère aka énervé?
+So I saved the best for last, because this French word might describe how you feel right now, a little vénère aka énervé?

 Here’s one last switch-up: